arthurjohnson2026/statsfinal.github.io/docs/results.md

 ### Factor Analysis
 #### Exploratory Factor Analysis
 - Conducted on the selected key variables, extracting four main factors representing operational scale/size, financial stability, profitability, and growth potential
-- Utilized Scree plot to determine proper number of factors
+- Utilized Scree plot to determine proper number of factors, which ended up being 6; however, based on model complexity and interpretability, 4 factors were ultimately used for analysis.

 <img src="images/Screenshot 2024-12-11 at 11.07.35 PM.png" alt="drawing" width="600"/>

-- Factor loadings guided the conceptual interpretation of each latent dimension
+- These were the interpretations of the latent factors.

 Factor 1: Operational Scale or Size of the Company (Loadings)
   - Revenue (0.943)